gitblit/fathom/fathom-site/docs/rest-swagger.md

 ### @Desc

 You may use the `@Desc` annotation to briefly describe a controller method parameter.
+You may optionally localize `@Desc`.

 ```java
 @GET("/{id}")